AccelByte/session-dsm-grpc-plugin-go/README.md

 ## Building

-To build this sample app, use the following command. the image only can run 1 server gcpvm or gamelift
+To build this app, use the following command. the image only can run 1 server gcpvm or gamelift

 ```
 make proto //for generate session-dsm_grpc.pb.go
 docker build -f Dockerfilegamelift . // this is use for gamelift
-docker build -f Dockerfilegamelift . // this is use for gcpvm
+docker build -f Dockerfilegcpvm . // this is use for gcpvm
 ```

 ## Running

-To (build and) run this sample app in a container, use the following command.
+To (build and) run this app in a container, use the following command.

 ```
 docker-compose -f docker-compose-gamelift.yaml up --build // this is for gamelift server